 The Xbox 360 games console is a great one, but like any other gadget, it is prone to a number of problems that can make it unusable.

-This can affect the volume control, freeze-ups, graphics problems like pinstripe or checkerboard patterns on the screen in the course of gameplay, and the console only responding after the power button has been pressed to turn it off.
+This can affect the volume control, freeze-ups, graphics problems like pinstripe, or checkerboard patterns on the screen in the course of gameplay, and the console only responding after the power button has been pressed to turn it off.

-To remove any external hard drives that are connected to the console, press the release button at the top of the drive.
-You can then reconnect the power, reattach the hard drive, and restart the console.
+To remove any external hard drives that are connected to the unit, press the release button at the top of the drive.
+You can then reconnect the power, reattach the hard drive, and restart the unit.

 Let it cool down

 You can also place it vertically upon a flat surface and try cooling it down yourself with a small fan.
 Alternatively, you can decide to leave it to sit overnight to cool down.

 Clean out the dust

 You can also clear out any accumulated dust from the console by spraying compressed air into the opening where you insert the disc.
-If this doesn’t fix it, try opening up the console to get a thorough clean.
+If this doesn’t fix it, try opening up the unit to get a thorough clean.

 Take it for repair

 If your Xbox 360 no longer has a warranty on it and the dreaded red ring has appeared, there is still some hope for repair.
 If these home fixes aren’t successful, you could find a technician to try to fix it.

 First, permanently place a fan at the back of your unit.
-Secondly, do not put your Xbox in a crowded area that doesn’t get ample air circulation.
-Lastly, do not play your Xbox for extended periods of time lest it heats up.
+Secondly, do not put your unit in a crowded area that doesn’t get ample air circulation.
+Lastly, do not play for extended periods of time lest it heats up.